coopermaa/node-webduino/README.md

 Then point your browser at <http://localhost:3000/>.

-Here is a screencut of Webduino for Arduino UNO:
+Here is a screencut of node-webduino for Arduino UNO:

 ![screencut](http://bit.ly/XHta3m)